Longshore and Harbor Workers’ Compensation Act (LHWCA)

 Discuss Your Situation with a San Diego Longshore Act Lawyer

-It is important to act quickly; otherwise you may lose your chance to get the compensation you deserve.
+It is important to act quickly; otherwise, you may lose your chance to get the compensation you deserve.
 The laws governing longshoremen and harbor workers are extremely complicated and often require a qualified‚ experienced‚ and knowledgeable attorney.
-Fortunately‚ the San Diego longshore act attorneys at Jurewitz Law Group work hard to get you the benefits you need and deserve.
+Fortunately‚ the San Diego personal injury attorneys at Jurewitz Law Group Injury & Accident Lawyers know all about the Longshore Act and will work hard to get you the benefits you need and deserve.
 Call our law office for a free consultation at (619) 233-5020 or (888) 233-5020.